 Kochanski turned off the light and locked the door to the terrace.
 They could clear his dishes tomorrow.

-Within his imaginary world, shutting out the present, the two men now sat across from each other on the terrace, bright in the rising moon, scented with potted jasmine.
-Only faint strains of exotic music, not Chopin, sounded far from home, distant tunes carried on ocean breezes above the roar of endless water
+Within his imaginary world, shutting out the present, the two men, he and the priest, now sat across from each other on the terrace, bright in the rising moon, scented with potted jasmine.
+Only faint strains of exotic music, not Chopin, sounded far from home, distant tunes carried on ocean breezes above the hum of endless water

-“On a different subject, yes, I want to discuss Chicago,” Kochanski said to the dead priest.
+“On a different subject, yes, I want to discuss Chicago,” Kochanski said.

 “I recruited an illegal from South America, Oscar Sanchez, a smart boy like me at his age.
 I had him running a valuable painting to a forger named Alex Marion.